nats-io/nats-site/README.md

 You may link to these images then.
 Example: `<img src="/img/blog/IMAGE-NAME.png">`

-#### Embded Tweets
+#### Embedded Tweets
-To add an embeded tweet, you just need to grab the embed code from the tweet, and then wrap the embed code in a div as follows:
+To add an embedded tweet, you just need to grab the embed code from the tweet, and then wrap the embed code in a div as follows:

 ```
 	<div class="tweet-embed-con">